nblkmal/larablade-starter-kit/README.md

  ✔ Container larablade-starter-kit-web-1          Started                   0.4s
  ```

+7. Run `docker exec -it larablade-app php artisan key:generate` -> to generate .env key
- 5. Open http://localhost:8080 in your browser.
+8. Open http://localhost:8080 in your browser.
 Your laravel web app should be accessible

 ---